Allergic reaction - anaphylaxis

 Complementary and Alternative Therapies

-The following nutrients may help support your immune system and reduce or prevent allergic reactions, though there is no scientific evidence that they will help prevent anaphylaxis:
+The following nutrients may help support your immune system and reduce or prevent allergic reactions, though there is no scientific evidence they help prevent anaphylaxis.
+People with known triggers for anaphylaxis should avoid those triggers, even if they're using CAM therapies:

-- Quercetin (400 - 500 mg per day in divided doses) -- a flavonoid and antioxidant found in many plants that may help reduce allergic reactions.
-Some people may get more benefit from the water soluble form of quercetin, called quercetin chalcone.
+- Quercetin (400 to 500 mg per day in divided doses) -- a flavonoid and antioxidant found in many plants that may help reduce allergic reactions.
+Some people may get more benefit from the water-soluble form of quercetin, called quercetin chalcone.
 Quercetin may impact the way the liver metabolizes certain medications.
-Speak to your doctor or pharmacist.
+If you have kidney problems, speak to your doctor before taking quercetin.
+If you take quercetin for more than 60 days, you should go off the supplement for 2 weeks before continuing.

 Some herbs may help support your immune system and reduce the frequency or severity of allergic reactions, although there is no evidence they can prevent anaphylaxis.
 Anaphylaxis is a medical emergency.
 Never use herbs to treat it.
 Do not take herbs if you are pregnant or nursing, unless you are under the supervision of a qualified practitioner.
 Tell all of your health care providers about any herbal medicines you are planning to use.

-- Chinese skullcap (Scutellaria baicalensis, 1 - 2 g per day) -- May have antihistamine properties.
+- Chinese skullcap ( Scutellaria baicalensis , 1 to 2 g per day) -- May have antihistamine properties.
 Do not use Chinese skullcap if you are pregnant or nursing.
 Chinese skullcap can potentially interact with a variety of medications.
 Speak with your physician.

-- Licorice (Glycyrrhiza glabra, 100 - 300 mg per day) -- Has been used traditionally to support the immune system and may have antihistamine properties.
+- Licorice (Glycyrrhiza glabra , 100 to 300 mg per day) -- Has been used traditionally to support the immune system and may have antihistamine properties.
 Licorice should only be used under the direction of a trained physician.
-Do not take licorice if you have high blood pressure, heart disease, kidney disease, low potassium, sexual dysfunction (in men), history of hormone-sensitive cancers, or are anticipating having surgery within two weeks.
+Do not take licorice if you have high blood pressure, heart disease, kidney disease, low potassium, sexual dysfunction (in men), history of hormone-sensitive cancers, or are anticipating having surgery within 2 weeks.
 Licorice can interact with several medications, including warfarin (Coumadin), and others.
 Speak with your health care provider.

 Several studies suggest that medicinal plants traditionally used in Asia to prevent or treat allergic reactions may help prevent anaphylaxis.
 These herbal remedies include:

-- Asian rose (Rosa davurica) -- traditionally used to support the immune system.
-It inhibited anaphylaxis in an animal study.
+- Asian rose ( Rosa davurica ) -- traditionally used to support the immune system.
+Animal studies suggest it inhibits anaphylaxis.

-- Hardy orange (Poncirus trifoliata) -- used traditionally for treatment of allergies.
-Animal studies have shown iit inhibits anaphylaxis.
+- Hardy orange ( Poncirus trifoliata ) -- used traditionally for treatment of allergies.
+Animal studies suggest it inhibits anaphylaxis.

 Researchers have tested combinations of specific herbs in animals, which show some signs of preventing anaphylaxis.
 You should consult a licensed, qualified herbalist for more information about these combinations.